dnsviz/dnsviz/README.md

 $ dnsget -o example.com.json example.com
 ```

-Analyze the domain name example.com by querying its authoritative servers:
+Analyze the domain name example.com by querying its authoritative servers
+directly:
 ```
 $ dnsget -A -o example.com.json example.com
 ```

 Analyze the domain name example.com by querying explicitly-defined
 authoritative servers, rather than learning the servers through referrals from
-the root zone:
+the IANA root servers:
 ```
 $ dnsget -A \
   -x example.com:a.iana-servers.org=199.43.132.53,a.iana-servers.org=2001:500:8c::53 \